altocodenl/TODIS/readme.md

 = response
 ```

 But when a reference points to a mere value, no message is necessary.
 If `widgets` is `20`, nothing we can say to it will make it change its value.
-This is because `widgets` contains no calls.
+This is because `widgets` itself contains no calls, just `20`.
 Therefore, for references to parts of the dataspace that do not contain calls, we can have this type of structure:

 ```
 @ destination